Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 \subsection{Case Study 1: Normal Linear Regression}

 \paragraph{Setup} In the first case study, we present our method using a normal linear regression model, along with an example from the field of social cognition.
-Specifically, we focus on an experiment conducted by \citet{unkelbach2017referential}, where participants are presented with general knowledge statements in two consecutive phases.
+Specifically, we focus on an experiment conducted by Unkelbach \& Rom\supercite{unkelbach2017referential}, where participants are presented with general knowledge statements in two consecutive phases.
 During the second phase, they are required to indicate whether each statement is true or false.
 The response variable of interest is the proportion of true judgments (PTJs).
 The main objective of the study is to investigate the influence of two factors on PTJs: (1) repetition (ReP), which involves presenting some statements from the first phase again in the second phase, and (2) encoding depth (EnC), where participants are divided into groups varying in the level of elaboration required for the sentences in the first phase.
 We employ a 2 (ReP: \emph{repeated, new}) $\times$ 3 (EnC: \emph{shallow, standard, deep}) between-subject factorial design with treatment contrasts used for both factors.
 The baseline levels are set as new for ReP and shallow for EnC.
-Following \citet{unkelbach2017referential}, we employ a linear model to describe the data-generating process \footnote{We acknowledge that the linear model might not be the most suitable model for modelling proportions.
-Nevertheless, we adopt the original approach of the authors for the sake of illustrating our methodology.
-Our primary objective centers on the application of our method to learn the hyperparameters, with this specific example serving as an illustration rather than an attempt to capture the data's characteristics perfectly.}
+Following Unkelbach \& Rom\supercite{unkelbach2017referential}, we employ a linear model to describe the data-generating process